This page is based on a contribution from Zoran Obradovic.

 Variations of the three player game

-Some players allow the higher bids of the four player game: solo without, open beggar, colour valat without and valat without.
+Some players allow additional high bids of the four player game: open beggar (90), colour valat without (125) and valat without (500).
 These contracts are much rarer with only three players than with four.
-Also, in this case, a bid of three, two or one can be increased to colour valat after exchanging the talon.
+Also, if colour valat is allowed, a bid of three, two or one can be increased to colour valat after exchanging the talon.

-A player who has been dealt the pagat but no other taroks has a special privilege.
+Some grant a special privilege to a player who has been dealt the pagat but no other taroks.
 During the round of announcements, the player can announce "Vogel frei", and the pagat is then exempt from the rules of following suit.
 The pagat can be played to any trick, and it wins the trick to which it is played, irrespective of what other cards are played to that trick.
 [I do not know why the announcement of this is in German.
 Vogel means bird, which is the pagat - sometimes known in Austria as the sparrow (Spatz), and frei means that it is free - i.e. can be played any time.]

 Some play that the hand can be annulled, after the deal, by any player who has no taroks, or one tarok, or two taroks, both of which are below the X.